-Laura Albert McLay is an affiliate of the optimization group at WID and an Associate Professor of Industrial and Systems Engineering.
+Laura Albert is an affiliate of the optimization group at WID and an Associate Professor of Industrial and Systems Engineering.
 Her background is in operations research–the discipline of applying advanced analytical methods to make better decisions.
-She recently gave a SILO Seminar at WID titled A Modified Logistic Regression Markov Chain Model for Forecasting the College Football Playoff illustrating […]
+She studies how to allocate scarce resources to patients, passengers, and casualties in a risk-based manner.
+In addition to her academic […]

 There is an arms race to perform increasingly sophisticated data analysis on ever more varied types of data (text, audio, video, OCR, sensor data, etc.).
 Current data processing systems typically assume that the data have rigid, precise semantics, which these new data sources do not possess.
 On the other hand, many of the state-of-the-art approaches […]

 Jellyfish is an algorithm for solving data-processing problems with matrix-valued decision variables regularized to have low rank.
 Particular examples of problems solvable by Jellyfish include matrix completion problems and least-squares problems regularized by the nuclear norm or γ2-norm.
 Jellyfish implements a projected incremental gradient method with a biased, random ordering of the increments.
 This biased […]